migros/fotoobo/docs/source/usage/fortigate_config_check.rst

 =================================

-The FortiGate configuration check module let's you check the configuration of a FortiGate.
+The FortiGate configuration check module lets you check the configuration of a FortiGate.

 If a file is given it checks this file.
 If you pass a directory, it will do the checks for all the .conf files in this directory.
 Exciting, isn't it?